realamirhe/awesome-computational-neuro-science/README.md

 * [SpykeTorch](https://github.com/miladmozafari/SpykeTorch) High-speed simulator of convolutional spiking neural networks with at most one spike per neuron. `PACKAGE`
 * [cuSNN](https://github.com/tudelft/cuSNN) is a C++ library that enables GPU-accelerated simulations of large-scale Spiking Neural Networks (SNNs). `LIBRARY`
 * [decolle](https://github.com/nmi-lab/decolle-public) implements an online learning algorithm described in the paper ["Synaptic Plasticity Dynamics for Deep Continuous Local Learning (DECOLLE)"](https://arxiv.org/abs/1811.10766) by J. Kaiser, M. Mostafa and E. Neftci. `ALGORITHMS`, `UTILITY`
+* [s2net](https://github.com/romainzimmer/s2net) is based on the implementation presented in [SpyTorch](https://github.com/fzenke/spytorch), but implements convolutional layers as well.
+It also contains a demonstration how to use those primitives to train a model on the [Google Speech Commands dataset](https://arxiv.org/abs/1804.03209). `LIBRARY`
 * [snnTorch](https://github.com/jeshraghian/snntorch) is a Python package for performing gradient-based learning with spiking neural networks.
 It extends the capabilities of PyTorch, taking advantage of its GPU accelerated tensor computation and applying it to networks of spiking neurons. `PACKAGE`

 ---